Honoring Important Contributions to the Conservative Intellectual Tradition

 Each year, ISI’s community of thoughtful readers puts together a list of the most significant contributions to the conservative canon published in the past year.
 A panel of judges then selects one author who will receive ISI’s prestigious Paolucci Book Award and a $10,000 cash prize.

-Hanson will receive this award at ISI’s Conservative Book of the Year Award Dinner on Friday, May 13, at the Hotel du Pont in Wilmington, Delaware.
+Mahoney will receive this award at ISI’s Conservative Book of the Year Award Dinner on Friday, June 2, 2023, at the Hotel du Pont in Wilmington, Delaware.
 This Dinner is part of ISI’s second annual Homecoming Weekend.
 Tickets for both the Dinner and the entire weekend are available.

 To be considered for the Conservative Book of the Year award, a book must: